-Sticky, spicy, sweet & sour – this healthy kung pao eggplant is a deliciously wholesome alternative to Chinese takeout!
+Sticky, spicy, sweet and sour, this healthy kung pao eggplant recipe is a deliciously wholesome alternative to Chinese takeout!

-It’s also quite possibly one of the least healthy, with over 700 calories and 42 grams of fat in a single order.
+It’s also quite possibly one of the least healthy options, with over 700 calories and 42 grams of fat in a single order.

 To make the kung pao dish even healthier, I served mine with a side of cooked barley.